ariselab/rose6icse/submissions/available/deepinspect1/INSTALL.md

 python3 bias_bugs_estimate_ab_and_acd.py
 python3 bias_bugs_generate_results.py
 ```
-#### Expected outputs
+## Expected outputs
+1. Reproducing scripts should generate exactly same results as in paper.
-1. csv files are generated without errors.
+2. When inspecting CIFAR-10 models, csv files are generated without errors.
-2. precision and recall of predicting confusion errors and bias errors are outputted.
+2. After overriding original csv files, the precision and recall of predicting confusion errors and bias errors are outputted.